 '''

-13/10/02 17:57:21 INFO mapreduce.Job: The url to track the job: http://<resource manager host>:8088/proxy/application_1380673658357_0007/
+13/10/02 17:57:21 INFO mapreduce.Job: The url to track the job: http://<resource manager host>:8088/proxy/application 1380673658357 0007/

 '''

 - b.
 Go to the URL and select the job link. - c.
 Select the logs link under ApplicationMaster table.
-It will redirect you to the container logs.
+It redirects you to the container logs.
 Error messages display here.

-The hbase.bucketcache.percentage.in.combinedcache is removed in HDP-2.3.4.
+The hbase.bucketcache.percentage.in.combinedcache is removed in HDP-2.5.0.
 This simplifies the configuration of block cache.
-BucketCache configurations from HDP 2.1 will need to be recalculated to attain identical memory allotments in HDP-2.3.4.
-The L1 LruBlockCache will be whatever hfile.block.cache.size is set to and the L2 BucketCache will be whatever hbase.bucketcache.size is set to.
+BucketCache configurations from HDP 2.1 need to be recalculated to attain identical memory allotments in HDP-2.5.0.
+The L1 LruBlockCache is whatever hfile.block.cache.size is set to and the L2 BucketCache is whatever hbase.bucketcache.size is set to.